-3.0 Waste Receipts
+4.0 Waste Receipts

 Waste acceptance criteria for disposal of LLW at the ELLWF are found in Chapter 5 of the 1S SRS Radioactive Waste Requirements Manual.
-Chapter 5 identifies the specific Waste Acceptance Criteria (WAC) by waste form, important Waste Information Tracking System (WITS) limits, and a LLW disposal unit decision tree.
+Chapter 5 identifies the specific Waste Acceptance Criteria (WAC) by waste form, general Waste Information Tracking System (WITS) limits, and a LLW disposal unit decision tree.
 This LLW WAC procedure is periodically reviewed and updated (SRS-1S, 2014).

 As required by the WAC (SRS-1S, 2014), waste generators must fill out a waste stream characterization form for each waste stream and forward it to SWM for approval prior to shipping.
 This characterization form includes the waste type and description.
 SWM reviews the characterization form for compliance with the WAC.
 Currently, there are over 2,000 approved waste streams in WITS with approximately 127 approved waste streams active as of the end of FY2019.
-All waste types received in the E-Area disposal units were included and analyzed in the PA or supporting SAs.
+All waste types received in the E-Area disposal units were included and analyzed in the PA or supporting SAs (prior to FY2019).

 The disposed radionuclide and volumetric inventories in FY2019 (between 9/28/18 and 9/30/19) were compared against the applicable PA/SA-limits for each of the LLW disposal units in ELLWF and met performance objectives.
-These disposal units included the E-Area Vaults (LAWV, ILV), disposal trenches (STs, ETs, and CIG trenches), and the NRCDAs.
+These disposal units included the E-Area Vaults (LAWV, Intermediate Level Vault (ILV)), disposal trenches (STs, ETs, and Component-in-Grout (CIG) trenches), and the Naval Reactor Component Disposal Areas (NRCDAs).